 Nutrition content claims and health claims are voluntary statements made by food businesses on labels and in food advertising.

 Standard 1.2.7 sets out requirements for making these claims.

 Nutrition content claims

-Nutrition content claims are claims about the content of certain nutrients or substances in a food, such as 'low in fat' or 'good source of calcium'.
-These claims will need to meet certain criteria set out in the Standard.
-For example, with a 'good source of calcium' claim, the food will need to contain more than the amount of calcium specified in the Standard.
+Nutrition content claims are about the content of certain nutrients or substances in a food, such as 'low in fat' or 'good source of calcium'.
+These claims need to meet certain criteria.
+For example, food with a 'good source of calcium' claim needs to contain at least the amount of calcium specified in the Standard.

-- General level health claims refer to a nutrient or substance in a food and its effect on a health function.
-They must not refer to a serious disease or to a biomarker of a serious disease.
-For example: calcium is good for bones and teeth.
+General level health claims are about a nutrient or substance in a food, or the food itself, and its effect on health.
+For example: 'calcium for healthy bones and teeth'.

-- High level health claims refer to a nutrient or substance in a food and its relationship to a serious disease or to a biomarker of a serious disease.
-For example: Diets high in calcium may reduce the risk of osteoporosis in people 65 years and over.
-An example of a biomarker health claim is: Phytosterols may reduce blood cholesterol.
+High level health claims are about a nutrient or substance in a food and its relationship to a serious disease or to a biomarker of a serious disease.
+For example: 'Diets high in calcium may reduce the risk of osteoporosis in people 65 years and over'.
+An example of a biomarker health claim is: 'Phytosterols may reduce blood cholesterol'.

 Standard 1.2.7 - Nutrition, Health and Related Claims